Tareck El Aissami: Education and militancy

-Studying both law and criminology, El Aissami attended the University of the Andes (ULA) in Mérida, Venezuela, a city that "for decades has been a haven for guerrilla groups, both domestic and foreign".
+Studying both law and criminology, El Aissami attended the University of the Andes (ULA) in Mérida, Venezuela.
 While there, he was a student of Adán Chávez Frías, the older brother of Hugo Chávez, who was said to have been a mentor to El Aissami.
 In 1997, he joined the National Youth Directorate of the Fifth Republic Movement to support the election of Hugo Chávez.
 Near the same time, El Aissami was arrested during an anti-government protest after throwing stones at authorities.

-Utopia, a leftist student movement with links to the guerrilla group Bolivarian Forces of Liberation, was active on ULA's campus.
-El Aissami joined Utopia and befriended one of its founders, Hugo Cabezas.
-In 2001, El Aissami became president of the student union at ULA; his tenure reportedly had an increase of radical student and criminal activities according to ULA officials.
+In 2001, El Aissami became president of the student union at ULA.
 According to the vice rector of academic affairs at ULA, most of the 1,122 students living in the student dormitories at the time were members of Utopia or its allies, that "only 387 are active students and more than 600 have no university connections", and that there were "always weapons there".
 Unnamed opponents claimed that during student elections El Aissami threatened other candidates with armed gangs, while former governor Florencio Porras (PSUV) accused him of attempting to rig student elections.
 Following the September 11 attacks in 2001, it was also reported by witnesses that El Aissami had celebrated the attacks on the United States.

 On 27 March 2003, days after the 2003 invasion of Iraq, El Aissami and his father attended a press conference with Iraq's ambassador to Venezuela, denouncing the United States invasion of Iraq and showing "solidarity" with "the defenseless Iraqi people."
 El Aissami then first met Hugo Chávez while attending ULA and followed Chávez as a self-described radical chavista since.
 He dedicated time during his post graduate studies to supporting Chávez's Fifth Republic Movement (MVR).
 In July 2003, El Aissami lost his reelection campaign as president of the student union by 70% compared to other candidates, with the newly elected student council finding their office robbed and damaged.
 After graduating with magna cum laude honors, El Aissami maintained his connections with fellow ULA students as he entered into politics, with members of Utopia later obtaining positions in Venezuela's Bolivarian government.